What Are the Massachusetts Bankruptcy Exemptions?

 Massachusetts Bankruptcy Exemptions

-Note that if you are disabled or are an older adult, you may be eligible to exempt $500,000 in equity for your principal residence, whether or not you file a Declaration of Homestead.
-You should be eligible if you are physically disabled, mentally impaired, or are at least 62 years of age are eligible for this exemption.
-If you are married, filing jointly, co-own your residence, and you and your spouse are older than 62 years of age, you can exempt $1 million in home equity.
+Note that if you're disabled or are an older adult, you may be eligible to exempt $500,000 in equity for your principal residence, whether or not you file a Declaration of Homestead.
+You should be eligible if you're physically disabled, mentally impaired, or are at least 62 years of age.
+If you're married, filing jointly, co-own your residence, and you and your spouse are older than 62 years of age, you can exempt $1 million in home equity.

 Personal Property Exemptions